 However, this is not to say that brain breaks in high school are not impossible.

-Multisensory learning- One tool in our toolbox is multi sensory learning as a teaching approach in the high school.
-Multi sensory learning offers input through various senses like the visual sensory system, auditory sensory system, kinesthetic sensory system, tactile sensory system, etc. Incorporating these strategies not only enhances learning and retention, but it also offers an opportunity for improved engagement.
+Multisensory learning- One tool in our toolbox is multi-sensory learning as a teaching approach in the high school.
+Multi-sensory learning offers input through various sensory systems: the visual sensory system, auditory sensory system, kinesthetic sensory system, tactile sensory system, etc.

 The Use of Multimedia- Another tool to incorporate brain breaks in the high school setting is through multimedia.
 When we refer to multimedia in high school, it can include various tools for multi-sensory learning that includes various technology.